 3.4.
 Agreed performance periods shall commence at the earliest upon receipt of the order confirmation by the contractor, but not before the client or third parties have created the agreed or necessary framework conditions for the performance of the order and also not before clarification of all details of the performance of the order between the contractor and the client.
 Moreover, agreed performance deadlines shall commence no earlier than 5 working days after receipt of any advance payment due.
 Fixed performance deadlines shall be postponed accordingly.

 3.5.
 Change requests of the Client accepted by the Contractor shall extend the agreed performance period appropriately, if necessary.
-In this case too, firmly agreed performance deadlines shall be postponed accordingly.
+In this case, too, firmly agreed performance dates shall be postponed accordingly.

 3.6.
-In the event of a delay in delivery, the Contractor's liability for damages shall be governed exclusively by the provisions of this15 GTC.
+In the event of a delay in delivery, the Contractor's liability for damages shall be governed exclusively by section 15 of these GTC.

-4.1.
-The Client shall be obliged to cooperate in the execution of the order and shall provide the Contractor with the required documents and information in a timely manner and in full.
-When the order is placed, the internal order or project number required for the billing process, if any, shall be transmitted to the Contractor without being requested and without delay.
+4. Duties to cooperate / Duties of the client4.1.
+The Client shall be obliged to cooperate in the execution of the order and shall provide the Contractor with the required documents and information in an accurate, timely and complete manner.
+When placing the order, the internal order or project number required for the billing process, if any, shall be transmitted to the Contractor without being requested and without delay

 4.2.
 Methods, models, techniques, software, questionnaires and guidelines, study designs and participant lists created or developed by the contractor or its agents will be treated confidentially by the client.
 The intellectual property of the contractor shall be protected and preserved.

 4.3.
 The client undertakes in particular towards study participants to protect and safeguard their anonymity and personal rights.
 This applies in particular to images of persons and private environments.